 Instructions for utilizing the Honors College application: We strongly encourage prospective freshmen and transfer students to complete the Honors College Application via UMBC’s Common Application.
 Our application appears as a Supplement to the Common Application.

-Applicants may also download an Honors College application and submit it to the Honors College; applicants must also apply to UMBC.
+Applicants may also download a pdf of the Honors College application and submit it to the Honors College; applicants must also apply to UMBC.
 Download the Honors College application form to your computer (do not open the file in an internet browser).
 Open it in Adobe Acrobat, fill out the application, and save the completed application on your computer.
 After saving, open the file to ensure that your application information was saved.
-Attach the completed application to an email and send to firstname.lastname@example.org.
+Attach the completed application to an email and send to email@example.com.

 Applications received after February 1st for freshmen or June 1st for transfer students will be reviewed on a space-available basis.
 Decisions about admission to the Honors College are only made after applicants have been admitted to UMBC.
 Generally, Honors College decisions are communicated beginning in January through April for incoming freshmen and beginning in April through July for fall transfer applicants.

-For more information on scholarships and financial aid for freshmen, please click here.
+Click her for more information on scholarships and financial aid for freshmen.

-For more information on scholarships and financial aid for transfer students, please click here.
+Click here for more information on scholarships and financial aid for transfer students

 Established UMBC Students